vedangj044/blog.drogue.io/content/2020-09-18-yak-hole-of-tls.md

 The answer is [bindgen](https://crates.io/crates/bindgen), which consumes C header files and produces `unsafe` Rust bindings to the API.

-Since Rust has no concept of `null`, but C pointers can certain be null, each pointer tends to get wrapped in a `Option` on the rust side.
+Since Rust has no concept of `null`, but C pointers can certainly be null, each pointer tends to get wrapped in a `Option` on the Rust side.

 We can use the `extern "C"` syntax to write a function in Rust that can be called from C with the appropriate calling conventions.